Migraine sufferers often get left in the dark during this popular time of year

 Allergies & Altitude – Allergens in the environment can also cause migraines, and the level of some allergens can increase with humidity.
 Higher altitudes for summer campers can also be a problem.
 Higher altitude means thinner air, which means your circulatory system is working harder, in turn affecting the load your brain vessels are carrying.
 Keep up with similar treatment as suggested for barometric pressure headaches, and add some raw, local honey to your diet to alleviate stress from airborne allergens.

-If you know what your triggers are, it is always best to avoid them if possible.
-But even if all precautions are followed, migraines may still strike so it may be time to consider attacking your migraines and all potential future migraines with prevention.
+If you know what your triggers are, it is always best to avoid them if possible and hopefully prevent a migraine.
+But even if all precautions are followed, migraines may still strike so it may be time to consider attacking your migraines and all potential future migraines with nutrition.
 “Let food be your medicine,” said Hippocrates.
-Even if you eat right, upping certain nutrients such as magnesium, feverfew, and vitamin B2 can seriously assist in migraine prevention, and especially anyone with underlying nutritional deficiencies and imbalances causing dysfunctional brain process need these nutrients (See “The Science of MigreLief”).
+Even if you eat right, upping certain nutrients such as magnesium, feverfew, and vitamin B2 can seriously assist in controlling migraines and headaches.
+Anyone with underlying nutritional deficiencies and imbalances causing dysfunctional brain process especially need these nutrients (See “The Science of MigreLief”).

-Taking MigreLief with its Triple Therapy protocol is a convenient and measured way to get the right amount of the necessary nutrients to aid in migraine prevention.
+Taking MigreLief with its Triple Therapy protocol is a convenient and measured way to get the right amount of the necessary nutrients to help maintain normal cerebrovascular tone and function.

-If migraines are controlling your life and keeping you from having a fun memorable summer, start your preventive regime today and step into the light once again without fear.
+If migraines are controlling your life and keeping you from having a fun memorable summer, take control of your health so you may step into the light once again without fear.